prithishsamanta/Lambda_Lens/README.md

 > Stop staring at CloudWatch logs.
 Let AI tell you exactly what went wrong and how to fix it.

-LambdaLens is a CLI tool that automatically fetches your AWS Lambda CloudWatch logs, sends them to **Amazon Nova 2 Lite** via Amazon Bedrock for analysis, and opens a beautiful diagnostic report in your browser — all with a single command.
+LambdaLens is a CLI tool that automatically fetches your AWS Lambda CloudWatch logs, sends them to **Amazon Nova 2 Lite** via Amazon Bedrock for analysis, and opens a beautiful diagnostic report in your browser, all with a single command.

 Built for the **Amazon Nova AI Hackathon**